deckarep/DrSbaitsoUi/README.md

 # DrSbaitsoUi
-A front-end for Dr. Sbaitso done in Zig and Raylib.
+A front-end for Dr. Sbaitso done in Zig and Raylib: For modern Desktops as a standalone application.

+This will not run without the backend-system which I have not made public yet as it needs more work.
+This version of Dr. Sbaitso is intended to build just enough of this version that it is nearly indistinguishable from the original however it will not support everything.

+Additionally, I will eventually build a plugin system for swapping out the voice synthesis with other systems.
+And furthermore a plugin system for having a true AI powered backend (such as ChatGPT) to control the good Dr.'s mind.